vietbuiminh/vietbuiminh.github.io/coding.md

         <img src="./img/bassstreet.jpeg" alt="Snippet of the Bass Street website">
     </a>
     <div class="desc">
-        Coding website from EDGE internship.
-The project is on the design that had been given by Bass Street.
+        <p>Coding website from EDGE internship.
+The project is on the design that had been given by Bass Street.</p>
         <span class="bottomrow">
             <span class="tags">
                 <a class="button link" target="_blank" href="https://vietbuiminh.github.io/EDGE-Project-1/">